 Gaudi-Based

-Habana’s Gaudi Accelerator technology powers new Amazon EC2 DL1 instances for training deep learning models.
+Habana Gaudi Accelerator technology powers Amazon EC2 DL1 Instances for training and inference of deep learning models.

 To learn to how set up and run Habana-based Amazon EC2 DL1 Training Instances visit the developer site.

-To enable customers to easily build new or migrate existing GPU-based models to Gaudi, we provide developers with the Gaudi-optimized software platform, SynapseAI® with integrated TensorFlow and PyTorch frameworks.
-There’s also all the necessary documentation, how to videos, tools and resources which are on Habana’s Developer Site, and models, scripts and source code on Habana GitHub.
+To enable customers to easily build new or migrate existing GPU-based models to Gaudi, we provide developers with the Gaudi-optimized software platform, SynapseAI® with integrated PyTorch and TensorFlow frameworks.
+There are also all the necessary documentation, how to videos, tools and resources which are on Habana’s Developer Site, and models, scripts and source code on Habana GitHub.

-The new DL1 EC2 instance, which is powered by eight Gaudi accelerators, can be launched using the AWS Deep Learning AMIs, Amazon EKS and Amazon ECS for containerized applications, and Amazon SageMaker.
+The DL1 EC2 instance, which is powered by eight Gaudi accelerators, can be launched using the AWS Deep Learning AMIs, Amazon EKS and Amazon ECS for containerized applications.

 Price / performance by the numbers